Lee-AnnC/True_Essence/README.md

 - To be able to contact the company should you have feedback or a concern.
 - To be able to shop online safely
 - To be able to have itms delivered at a nominal fee or free dependant on the sum spent.
+- To have a place where a blog can be found filled with information.
+- To cbe able to add comments

 Some extra goals users might have: